Covered Sky: AERA Dance |Aerial Dance Company at New York Live Arts….

 The days when pole dancing consisted of women twerking for dollar bills in strip clubs is in the past.
 Pole dancing has graduated into a beautiful and artistic form of body expression that takes great control and true dedication.
 Men have joined in the pole dancing explosion, drawn to its great physicality and the daring of being suspended 18-30 feet above the ground.

-Aerialist Joshua Taylor is one of these men, his specialty is the pole and when he climbs upon it you witnesses why.
+Aerialist Joshua Henry is one of these men, his specialty is the pole and when he climbs upon it you witnesses why.
 Suspended almost to the rafters, his pole dancing was a thing of wonder; each move flowed into the next with ease.
-My only disappointment is that Mr. Taylor and his extraordinary talents were under-utilized.
-I so craved to see more of his pole performance.Truly, if you ever have the chance to witness Mr. Taylor in a pole dancing performance, do so……..it’s simply amazing.
+My only disappointment is that Mr. Henry and his extraordinary talents were under-utilized.
+I so craved to see more of his pole performance.Truly, if you ever have the chance to witness Mr. Henry in a pole dancing performance, do so……..it’s simply amazing.

 Dalijah Franklin was mesmerizing.
 Your eyed followed her on stage as she puts her body into incredible feats of agility, holding herself horizontally as she walks in the air.
 Ms. Franklin does not fit the Balanchine image of a dancer, and thank goodness for that.
 Instead Ms. Franklin is woman with curves, a true example of the supreme feminine physique, the woman as goddess made manifest.